jrief/django-shop-productvariations/docs/product-variations.rst

 variations are stored in relational models, making it difficult to move a product item from the cart to the order or vice versa.
 When implementing a wishlist, additional tables would have to be added, in order to keep track of the kind of desired variation.

-When adding two or more products to the cart, it is quite difficult to determine if a desired product is equal or a variation, of an existing product, and thus shall be represented as identical or different items on the cart.
+When adding two or more products to the cart, it is quite difficult to determine if a desired product is equal, or a variation of an existing product, and thus shall be represented as identical or different items on the cart.

 By using the built-in variations, the product model itself, may specify any kind of thinkable variations.
 This variation model transparently integrates into the